 The disc is in a normal anatomic relationship when located above the condyle when the mouth is closed and the teeth together.
 The disc is attached to the neck of the condyle by soft tissue attachments.
 The joint is surrounded by a fibrous capsule and has multiple ligamentous attachments that provide stability.

 GETTING THE RIGHT DIAGNOSIS

 Temporomandibular joint disorders are notoriously difficult to diagnose and can seem quite mysterious.
 An accurate diagnosis is essential for a comprehensive treatment plan.
-Unfortunately, TMD is poorly understood and many clinicians label this with a generic term - temporomandibular joint disorder(TMD) which is incorrect.
+Unfortunately, these entities are poorly understood and many clinicians label these with a generic term - temporomandibular joint disorder(TMD) which is incorrect.
 TMD is a collective, nonspecific and therefore non-diagnostic term.

-Broadly, temporomandibular joint disorders are classified as extra articular which can be of muscular or myofascial origin or intra-articular with disorders of the joint itself.
-Often these two entities can manifest together making it difficult to diagnose.
-There may also be underlying psychological reasons which contribute to a patient’s pain and dysfunction.
+Broadly, temporomandibular joint disorders can be classified as extra articular which can be of muscular or myofascial origin or intra-articular with problems of the joint itself.
+Often these two entities can manifest together making diagnosis difficult.
+There may be underlying psychological reasons which contribute to a patient’s pain and dysfunction.
 Symptoms may radiate from the TMJ to the surrounding structures masquerading as other disease processes.